Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Christmas Period

 Christmas Day 2026 falls on a Friday.
 St Stephen’s Day falls on Saturday, so employees who do not normally work Saturdays receive one-fifth of weekly pay.
 Communicate arrangements early.
+If you host a Christmas party or other staff event over this period, be aware of employer liability for harassment at work events.

 When Is the Next Bank Holiday in Ireland?